A PDF version of the Student Application is available here.

 Students may not carry medication of any kind on their person at any time, nor keep it in their backpacks, lockers, etc. There are no exceptions except prescription inhalers or epipens, which may be carried by the student and self-administered.
 All other medication in the building must be stored in the office for administration by an authorized staff member.
 Students may never, under any circumstances, give medication to another student.
 A first offense will result in mandatory suspension.

 I affirm that all the information I have provided in this application is true to the best of my knowledge.
 I understand that false information may result in this application being denied.
 I understand that if false information is discovered after enrollment it may be grounds for dismissal.
-This application is conditionally accepted in electronic form for the purposes of beginning the enrollment process, but will not be considered complete until you sign it in the presence of the school Principal or Vice-Principal.
+This application is conditionally accepted in electronic form for the purposes of beginning the enrollment process, but will not be considered complete until I sign it in the presence of the school Principal or Vice-Principal.

 The parent/guardian will be asked to sign a hard copy of this student application at the enrollment interview.